vybhavjain/javaprogs/README.md

-# javaprogs
+# Java programs
-solutions to few java questions
+solutions to a few questions commonly asked to be implemented in java